RESPECTING THE ENVIRONMENT

 Site monitoring through out the 20 year operating period

 In addition to the studies and inventories used to draw up an initial environmental profile, the project operators will be setting up a monitoring process for the operational phase, adapted to ecological factors and priorities, with a view to improving knowledge of the effects of floating wind farms and their impact on biodiversity.
 This process will provide valuable feedback for rolling out other commercial farms.
 The results will be shared with the scientific community to improve global understanding of the topic and the protocols to be implemented.
 EOLFI is already an active contributor to the APPEAL, GEOBIRD, GEOSISMEM and ANODE programs led by France Energies Marines and co-funded by the ANR as part of the Investissements d’Avenir future investment program.

-41 photomontages taken from 38 viewing points dotted around the islands of Groix, Belle-Île and Houat and from the mainland from Quiberon to Moëlan-sur-Mer provide an accurate snapshot of the landscape and heritage high-risk areas across the coast.
+Several photomontages around the islands of Groix, Belle-Île and Houat and from the mainland from Quiberon to Moëlan-sur-Mer provide an accurate snapshot of the landscape and heritage high-risk areas across the coast.
 The way in which the wind turbines are laid out and aligned within the area demonstrate the extent to which the landscape has been taken into account from the very start of the project.
 Here are two examples seen from the coast closest to Groix and Belle-Ile-en-Mer, based on photographs taken in the very best possible conditions in terms of visibility (clear, cloudless skies).

 Navigation within the farm

 During the turbines’ set-up and operating stages, preventative security measures will be implemented by the Préfecture Maritime de l’Atlantique.
 This could include no-go areas demarcated by marker buoys placed around the construction site, for example, during the set-up and operating stages.